-Hurricane Season 2024: Helene and Milton Hurricanes Wreak Havoc on the Southeastern Coast of the United States
+Hurricane Season 2024: Helene, Milton Wreak Havoc on Southeastern Coast of United States

 As of Oct.
-6, Helene’s worst damage, however, occurred when the storm, now downgraded to a tropical storm, moved into the Carolinas.
-Floods, heavy winds and torrential rain destroyed homes and toppled trees, blocking access for Hurricane Katrina in 2005.
+6, Helene’s worst damage, however, occurred when the storm, downgraded to a tropical storm, moved into the Carolinas.
+Floods, heavy winds and torrential rain destroyed homes and toppled trees, blocking access for disaster relief groups trying to reach the area.

 The wave of destruction wasn’t over yet.
 Just two weeks after Helene’s winds finally started to subside, in came Hurricane Milton, a tropical storm that intensified into a Category 5 hurricane that, just like Helene, came in through the Gulf of Florida.
 The hurricane made landfall near Siesta Key as a Category 3 hurricane, with wind speeds and a storm surge that continued to worry meteorologists in the region.